neos/neos-development-collection/.github/CONTRIBUTING.md

 - PHP 7.0
 - MySQL / PostgreSQL
-- React / EmberJS
+- EmberJS (used for the current UI)
+- React (used for the UI rewrite currently being done)
-- GIT
+- Git

 You can find us on [Github](https://github.com/neos) and we use it as our main issue tracker as well.